ArtPoon/slides/markdown/mimm4750g-skylines.md

 # Example: Application to HIV-1

-* Analysis implies subtype B expanded more recently than subtype A - this is now well established.
+* Analysis implies subtype B expanded more recently than subtype A &mdash; this is now well established.
 * Must know substitution rate $\mu$ to map dynamics to time (for HIV-1, $\mu = 0.003$/site/year).